B-17 crash raises questions about vintage plane safety

 The Connecticut crash reduces to nine the number of B-17s actively flying, according to the National Museum of the U.S. Air Force, near Dayton, Ohio.

-The one that went down was associated with the Collings Foundation, an educational group in Massachusetts that brought its Wings of Freedom vintage aircraft display to the Hartford airport this week.
+The one that went down was owned by the Collings Foundation, an educational group in Massachusetts that brought its Wings of Freedom vintage aircraft display to the Hartford airport this week.
 It was FAA-certified through November 2022.
+The foundation said Friday it would suspend flights for the rest of the year in the wake of the crash.

 The pilot, 75-year-old Ernest McCauley, of Long Beach, California, had more than 7,000 hours of experience flying a B-17.
 He was killed in the crash.

-Note: This story has been updated to trim a quote to delete an erroneous statement that no one alive ever flew or maintained a B-17 in service.